gyrostable/dynamic-rateprovider/README.md

 ## Dependencies

-Dependencies are managed using foundry's system (and therefore are installed automatically on clone) and pnpm.
-Use `pnpm` to get the latter ones.
+Dependencies are managed using foundry's system (and therefore are installed automatically on clone).

 Non-standard dependencies:
 - `lib/gyro-concentrated-lps-balv2/` - Ad-hoc interface for the ECLP under Balancer v2.